thevops/makefile-automation/README.md

 Makefile-automation
 ===================

 Makefile template for automation in projects.
-Create tasks instead repeating it every time and forget long commands.
+Create tasks instead repeating it every time and forget long commands

 Demo